reflex-dev/reflex-web/docs/hosting/additional-concepts.md

 reflex deploy --project f88b1574-f101-####-####-5f########## --region sjc --region iad
 ```

 By default all apps are deloyed in `sjc` if no other regions are given.
-If you wish to deploy in another region or several regions you can pass the `--region` flag with the region code.
+If you wish to deploy in another region or several regions you can pass the `--region` flag (`-r` also works) with the region code.
 Check out all the regions that we can deploy to below:

 ```python eval